Detecting dependence structure: visualization and inference: Conclusion and discussion

 {\bf Table A.1:} Empirical powers under the full list of models.
 Based on 10 000 MC runs.

 Table A.1 appears to provide sufficient evidence to evaluate the tests under study.
-The test statistics $\tau_n^*$, Max BET and Ensemble BET exhibit unstable behaviour.
-Though the tests work nicely in some situations, in some others we notice a breakdown of empirical powers.
-HHG is very stable.
-It is also seen that it is relatively weak for BM4. $T_n$ is also stable, except the situation where a considerable amount of mass is allocated towards the centre, while almost no mass remains near the vertices of $(0,1)^2$.
-The HHG/$T_n$ combination eliminated all the weak sides of its components.
+The test statistics dCov, DC, $\tau_n^*$, Max BET and Ensemble BET exhibit unstable behaviour.
+Though work nicely in some situations, in some others we notice a breakdown of empirical powers.
+In addition, we can observe striking similarities in the empirical powers of dCov and $\tau_n^*$.
+DC is an evident leader in this group of tests.

+The remaining statistics are qualitatively different.
+HHG is very stable and has high power, as a rule.
+It is seen to be relatively weak for BM4, only. $T_n$ is also stable and powerful, except the alternative RE3.
+The combination HHG/$T_n$ eliminated all weak sides of its components.

+The proposed procedure $T_n$ has computational complexity $O(n^2 \log n)$.
+We empirically investigate the growth of the computation time, starting from a sample size of $n = 100$ and successively doubling the sample size.
+Increasing the sample size from $n = 100$ to $n = 200$ results in an approximately 2.2-fold increase in the computation time; from $n = 200$ to $n = 400$, a 2.3-fold increase; from $n = 400$ to $n = 800$, a 2.9-fold increase; from $n = 800$ to $n = 1 600$, a 3.7-fold increase; and from $n = 1 600$ to $n = 3 200$, a 3.9-fold increase.
+The asymptotic scaling factor for a doubled sample size is 4.
+For $n = 100$, the computation of the test statistic with MC = 10 000 Monte Carlo replications requires only a few seconds; specifically, on a machine equipped with an Intel(R) Core i7-6700K CPU running at 4.00 GHz, the computation takes approximately 6 seconds.

+Upon a request of one of the referees, we have included in the revised version empirical powers of the distance covariance and one, selected by us, kernel test.
+Also, the above discussion on computational issues and the next Sub-section A.2 have resulted as a replay to the referee requirements. \\

+{\sf A.2.
+Some comments on the sensitivity of empirical powers to the grid size $d(n)$ and the smoothing parameter $t(n)$ }\\

+We start with a simple illustration of the empirical behaviour of $V_n$ under $\mathbb{H}_0$, for $n=128$ and three choices of $d(n): 15, 31, 63$, as it clearly exhibits some sources of problems with finite sample behaviour of weighted sup-type statistic related to the process $|\bar Q_n(u,v)|$.
+Recall that